30Gramz/Home-lab/README.md

 - Install Oracle VirtualBox:

-- Downloaded Oracle VirtualBox from the official website.
+- Downloaded Oracle VirtualBox from the <a href="https://www.virtualbox.org/">official website</a>.

 - Installed VirtualBox on the Windows 10 laptop, ensuring all default settings were selected.